-The FA's appointed medical advisor or specialist will advise the Player Status Department as to whether the criteria for granting the dispensation have been met.
+The FA's appointed medical advisor or specialist will advise PS as to whether the criteria for granting the dispensation have been met.

-4) Notifying the outcome
+4. Notifying the outcome

 The FA will then notify the child (via the parent/carer) and the relevant County FA and League of the outcome of the assessment.
-The decision either to grant or refuse the dispensation will be confirmed in writing to the parent/carer and at the same time to the relevant Club Secretary, League Secretary and/or County FA as appropriate.
+The decision either to grant or refuse the dispensation will be confirmed in writing to the applicant and at the same time to the relevant Club Secretary, League Secretary and/or County FA as appropriate.